1millionwomentotech/toolkitten/summer-of-code/week-01/day1.md

 Open your text editor, and type the following:
 ```
 print(1+2)
+print("hello")
 ```

 Save your program (yep, that’s a complete program!) as `calc.py`.
 Now run your program by typing ruby `calc.py` into your command line.

 It should put a 3 on your screen.
+The second line prints hello on the screen.

 See, programming isn’t so hard, now is it?